GManTheMarioGuy/rustrict/README.md

 }
 ```

-If your use-case is chat moderation, and you store data on a per-user basis, you can use `rustrict::Context` as a reference implementation:
+But wait, there's more!
+If your use-case is chat moderation, and you can store data on a per-user basis, you
+might benefit from the `context` feature.

 ```rust
 #[cfg(feature = "context")]